Writing a professional CV is not as straightforward as you might think.

-The basic process we follow when we write a CV for you is:
+The basic process I follow when I write a CV for you is:

 - Step 1.
-Send us your existing CV by email or by uploading
+Send me your existing CV by email or by uploading

 - Step 2.
-We send you a no-obligation review of your CV
+I send you a no-obligation review of your CV

 - Step 3.
 First draft of your new CV is produced and emailed back to you

 - Step 4.
-Any amendments are made and we send you the final version
+Any amendments are made and I send you the final version

-We will continue making changes and amendments to your CV until you are completely happy.
-We’re CV consultants and work with you to produce a CV that really reflects your experience and your potential
+I will continue making changes and amendments to your CV until you are completely happy.
+I’m a CV consultant and work with you to produce a CV that really reflects your experience and your potential